‘General Hospital’ Schedule Interruptions Continue As Show Shares New Video Featuring Chase & Willow

 Viewers in the United States have not had the opportunity to watch a new episode in over a week now.
 Unfortunately, this break in the action doesn’t have a guaranteed end date quite yet.

 ABC has preempted each episode of General Hospital in the United States since the Senate trial began.
-This has not been the case for the other soap operas, or even ABC’s primetime schedule.
+This has not been the case for the other soap operas, or even ABC’s prime-time schedule.
 It is quite clear via the ongoing social media commentary that this has not gone unnoticed among the show’s fans.

 A few short videos have been made by General Hospital cast members and shared via social media in recent days.
 It seems likely that the goal of these clips is to keep fans engaged and try to prevent them from feeling too frustrated.

 The newest video was posted on Tuesday and features Josh Swickard and Katelyn MacMullen who portray Chase and Willow.
-The 20-second clip showed the two telling fans that the cast and crew are working on new shows and they encouraged everybody to stay tuned to social media to see when viewers can see them.
+The 20-second clip showed the two telling fans that the cast and crew are working on new shows, and they encouraged everybody to stay tuned to social media to see when viewers can see them.

 We're as anxious for new episodes as you are!
 Stay tuned for updates – you'll have them as soon as we do.
 Thanks for your patience. #GH pic.twitter.com/l6JHFa9TCJ